adwaitya/CSS-interview-questions/positionREADME.md

 ```

 ## static
-It is the default value of position property.
-The element is rendered in order of placement.
-It doesn't break the flow of the document. top/left/bottom/right attribute don't work with static position property.
+This is the default value for elements.
+The element is positioned according to the normal flow of the document.
+The left, right, top, bottom and z-index properties do not affect an element with position: static.

 Why to use: It will scale on all browser

 ## relative
 Elements with position: relative remain in the normal flow of the document.
 But, unlike static elements, the left, right, top, bottom and z-index properties affect the position of the element.
 An offset, based on the values of left, right, top and bottom properties, is applied to the element relative to itself.

+Why to use: Use for parent element of an absolute positioned element

 ## absolute
 Elements with position: absolute are positioned relative to their parent elements.
 In this case, the element is removed from the normal document flow.
 The other elements will behave as if that element is not in the document.
 No space is created for the element in the page layout.
 The values of left, top, bottom and right determine the final position of the element.